 Can this Cancer be Prevented?

-Although there is no positive method that can fully cure this ill-health, there are ways to reduce this condition before it spreads further.
+Although there is no positive method that can fully cure this illness, there are ways to reduce this condition before it spreads further.
 If you are concerned about the risks of developing this abnormal condition, you may want to give up habits that have been linked to the condition.